SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 },
 ```

-Once this is done, during the build Webpack bundles a separate JS chunk for your custom feature module, which includes all the things it statically imports, as well as the customizations the custom feature module contains.
+Once this is done, during the build, Webpack bundles a separate JS chunk for your custom feature module, which includes all the things it statically imports, as well as the customizations the custom feature module contains.

 ## Preparing Libraries to Work with Lazy Loading